 For more information and help with your study skills please visit the Study skills page

 Setting goals is an essential way to keep yourself motivated and help manage time as mentioned above.
 The goals should be personal, realistic and achievable and there should be time frames included in them.
-There are a number of goal types that you may use at university:
+There are several goal types that you may use at university:

 Ultimate long term Goal – Degree classification e.g. First Class